GaloisInc/ivorylang-org/pages/ivory-reference.md

     this should optimize away to use zero instructions.
-However, the C standard also permits implementations that use one's complement or sign-magnitude representations, and this algorithm is expected to work in those implementations as well.
+However, the C standard also permits implementations that use one's complement or sign-magnitude representations, and this algorithm is expected to work on those implementations as well.

 * `twosCompRep`